I’m a paragraph. Double click

 Civilization came slowly to Tunica County, as it did to much of the area around the Mississippi and Coldwater rivers.
 Prior to the 19th century, Tunica County was covered with thick hardwood stands and canebrakes.
 Until clearing of the hardwood bottoms began in the early 1800s, farming was impossible except on a very small scale.
 Clearing the land, however, made a commercial success of two ventures: the hardwood business in nearby Memphis, and cotton plantations in the Delta.

 Agriculture remained the staple of the local economy until 1993, when gaming revenues began to equal and then surpass farming as the county’s biggest money-maker.
 Farming still dominates most of the land area of the county.
 In 2002, Tunica County ranked eighth statewide.
-The culture and living section is composed of the history of Tunica, average temperatures, the cost of living index, the housing market, and leisure and cultural offerings.
+The culture and living section are composed of the history of Tunica, average temperatures, the cost of living index, the housing market, and leisure and cultural offerings.

-In 1992 Tunica County ‘s first casino, Splash, opened to record crowds and ushered in the community’s highly successful resort and tourism trade.
+In 1992 Tunica County's first casino, Splash, opened to record crowds and ushered in the community’s highly successful resort and tourism trade.
 In 2000, the county became the nation’s third largest gaming destination, trailing only Las Vegas and Atlantic City.